About Magdalen Chambers

 Magdalen Chambers was founded in 2013 by Heads Christopher Naish and Michael Berkley.
 On the elevation of Michael Berkley to the Circuit Bench in 2018, Christopher Naish continued to lead chambers until stepping down in 2019 after many years of dedicated service.
 His successors are Nigel Moore and Rupert Chapman, until Nigel’s retirement from practice in May 2022.
 Nigel’s successor to join Rupert was Russell James until he was appointed a District Judge in December 2022.
 Rupert continues as Head of Chambers with inspiring leadership and is joined by Natasha Bellinger as Joint Head having acted as Head of the Civil Team.

-It has grown to be the largest set in the south west of Bristol with over 45 members offering expertise in a wide range of areas of civil and family work; together with a highly experienced clerking team.
+It has grown to be one of the largest set in the south west of Bristol with over 40 members offering expertise in a wide range of areas of civil and family work; together with a highly experienced clerking team.
 Members of Chambers, many of whom can be instructed directly by non-lawyers, through the Public and Licensed Access schemes, act for individuals, companies, government bodies and local authorities, both locally and nationwide.

 Magdalen Chambers is based in Exeter, next to the Combined Court and near the Employment Tribunal, and incorporates specially designed mediation and conference facilities with disabled access.